mooreds/docs-1/references/connectors/stripe-documentation.md

 ## charge_capture

-<p>Capture the payment of an existing, uncaptured, charge.
-This is the second half of the two-step payment flow, where first you <a href="#create_charge">created a charge</a> with the capture option set to false.</p><p>Uncaptured payments expire exactly seven days after they are created.
-If they are not captured by that point in time, they will be marked as refunded and will no longer be capturable.</p>
+Capture the payment of an existing, uncaptured, charge.
+This is the second half of the two-step payment flow, where first you created a charge with the capture option set to false.Uncaptured payments expire exactly seven days after they are created.
+If they are not captured by that point in time, they will be marked as refunded and will no longer be capturable.

 <details><summary>Parameters</summary>